nuztalgia/qibot/.github/DEVELOPER_CERTIFICATE.md

 > - [x] This contribution fully complies with the
 >       Developer Certificate of Origin.

-Checking that box signifies that you've read through the [full text](#dco-v11---full-text) of the DCO and that it holds true for the entire contents of your pull request.
-Every single PR made to this project **must** have that box checked before it can be accepted and merged into our codebase.
+Checking that box signifies that you've read through the **full text** of the DCO and that it holds true for the **entire** contents of your pull request.
+Every single PR made to this project **must** have that box checked before it can be reviewed, accepted, and merged into our codebase.

 Conventionally, projects that use the DCO require contributors to "sign off" on every `git commit`, and often enforce the use of real names and/or email addresses.
-While it's true that those policies are advantageous for legal reasons, we don't feel that it's necessary to impose those requirements on contributors to this project.
-Pseudonyms and anonymity are acceptable, and we'll take your word for it when you check the box that says your contributions comply with the DCO.
+While it's true that those policies are advantageous for legal reasons, we don't feel that it's necessary to impose those requirements on contributors to this particular project.
+Pseudonyms and anonymity are acceptable, and we'll take your word for it when you check the box that affirms your compliance with the DCO.

 ## Further Reading